20 Majestic Waterfalls in the Philippines – Every Traveler Should Visit

 Daranak Falls (Rizal)

 Daranak Falls could be one of the most beautiful waterfalls that you might see in the Philippines.
 Not to mention the fact that it is very near the metro.
-In fact, Daranak Falls is just two away from the metro.
+Daranak Falls is just two away from the metro.

 Katibawasan Falls (Camiguin Island)